mneri/rice.js/README.md

 `host`).
 The subsequent parameters depend on the type of the message.
 Again, read the [documentation](https://tools.ietf.org/html/rfc2812), Luke.

+Everytime a message is received a `line` event is also emitted.

 Events
 ======
-There are three main state events:
+There are four main state events:

 * `connect`: when the connection is established;
+* `close`: emitted when the connection is closed.
+* `error`: when an error occours;
 * `register`: when the registration process has been completed;
-* `close`: emitted when the connection is closed.

 Options
 ======